sujalk777/calculator_application/README.md

-# COL106 Assignment 2 - Calculator Application
+# Calculator Application

 ## Overview
-This repository contains a C++ implementation of a calculator application as part of the COL106 course assignment.
+This repository contains a C++ implementation of a calculator application.
 The project utilizes various data structures such as linked lists and stacks to efficiently handle and evaluate mathematical expressions.

 ## Features
 - Supports basic arithmetic operations.